 Environmental remediation work for the Hoe Down Yard (a PG&E construction and equipment storage area) has been completed and approved by the Water Board.
-In 2012, the Water Board issued a completion (i.e., No Further Action) letter for environmental work for this portion of the site, indicating that no further remediation work is needed.
+In 2012, the Water Board issued a completion (i.e., No Further Action) letter for environmental work on this portion of the site, indicating that no further remediation work is needed.
 The public may see additional work on the property if the ownership and land use of the Hoe Down Yard changes in the future.

 This area includes the Unit 3 power plant (which was shut down in 2011) and immediate surroundings.
-Some soil and groundwater investigations have already been conducted in this area and additional investigations will take place once the former power plant structure has been removed by the property owner.
+Some soil and groundwater investigations have already been conducted in this area and additional investigations will take place once the former power plant structure has been removed by NRG, the property owner.

 This area includes three large above-ground fuel tanks formerly used to house fuel oil.
 Limited soil and groundwater investigations have been conducted in this area.
 Additional investigations are anticipated once the above ground tanks are removed by NRG, the property owner.